meumobi/meumobi.github.io/_posts/2015-11-11-useful-npm-commands.md

   email_md5: 1cd012be2382e755aa763c66acc7cfa6
 ---
 npm is the package manager for javascript.
 The npm command-line tool is bundled with Node.js.
 If you have it installed, then you already have npm too.
 If not, go download [Node.js].
-You can browser packages on [http://www.npmjs.com](https://www.npmjs.com/)
+You can browse packages on [http://www.npmjs.com](https://www.npmjs.com/)
 ![npm-logo]({{ site.BASE_PATH }}/assets/media/npm-logo.svg)

 # Install a package: npm install